-For State Fiscal Year 2013 (i.e., July 1, 2012 through June 30, 2013), MDE has been paid \$6,910 by ELVS.
-As stated in the manufacturers' mercury minimization plan, ELVS pays the State the \$1.00 required under the statute only upon receiving proper paperwork from program participants.
+For State Fiscal Year 2014 (i.e., July 1, 2013 through June 30, 2014), MDE was paid \$9,120 by ELVS.
+As stated in the manufacturers' mercury minimization plan, ELVS pays the State the \$1.00 required under the law only upon receiving proper documents from program participants.
 The switch recovery plan MDE approved includes the statement "ELVS will further authorize the payment of \$1 for each form verified (emphasis added) mercury convenience light switch or mercury containing ABS assembly to the Maryland Department of the Environment."
-The amount of money the State received from ELVS (\$6,910) vs. the number of switches received by ELVS (10,612) from vehicle recyclers and processing facilities reflects the challenges related to the submission of the proper paperwork.
-Further details on the challenges are available in the Implementation Challenges section on Page 10 of this report.
+The amount of money the State received from ELVS (\$9,120) vs. the number of switches received by ELVS (10,950) from vehicle recyclers and processing facilities reflects the challenges related to the submission of the proper documents.
+Additionally, once switches are shipped by a State participant in the program, the delay within ELVS for reimbursement of funds to the State may take between 60-90 days.
+This delay may result in mercury counted during the fiscal year coming from switches collected during the previous year, or, vice versa.
+Further details on the challenges are available in the Implementation Challenges Section on Page 10 of this report.

 The limited funds received are being applied toward program staff costs and outreach activities.
-These expenditures include mailings to vehicle recycling facilities, and staff contacts by phone and in person with regulated facilities.
+These expenditures include mailings to vehicle recycling facilities and staff contacts by phone and in person with regulated facilities.

-In State FY 2013, \$774.44 was charged for mercury switch recovery program activities.
-Details on these expenditures are provided in the following financial statement on Page 9 of the report.
-This is down from the \$46,169.83 charged in FY 2012.
+In State FY 2014, \$91,614.66 was charged for mercury switch recovery program activities.
+Details on these expenditures are provided in the following financial statement on Page 9 of this report.